Install Windows 8 Consumer preview on vhd

 Use the tool to install the iso to your usb.
 In Scott's post you can find some screenshots if you really need them.

 Now you're ready to reboot.
 Make sure the usb you created in previous step is plugged into your computer and boot from the usb!

-Proceed to the step you have to choose a hard drive and immediately stop now and read following very careful.
+Proceed to the step you have to choose a hard drive and now and read following very careful.